projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    Before running the Board Inspector, you must set up your target hardware and BIOS exactly as you want it, including connecting all peripherals, configuring BIOS settings, and adding memory and PCI devices.
-For example, you must connect all USB devices; otherwise, the Board Inspector will not detect the USB devices for passthrough.
+For example, you must connect all USB devices you intend to access; otherwise, the Board Inspector will not detect these USB devices for passthrough.
 If you change the hardware or BIOS configuration, or add or remove USB devices, you must run the Board Inspector again to generate a new board configuration file.